open-guides/og-aws/README.md

     * It’s great for read-only usage.
 If you’re trying to understand the state of your system, logging in and browsing it is very helpful.
     * It is also reasonably workable for very small systems and teams (for example, one engineer setting up one server that doesn’t change often).
     * It can be useful for operations you’re only going to do rarely, like less than once a month.
 In this case using the console can be the simplest approach.
-* ❗However, if you’re likely to be making the same change multiple times, *avoid the console*.
+* ❗**Think before you use the console:** The AWS Console is convenient, but also the enemy of automation and reproducibility.
+If you’re likely to be making the same change multiple times, avoid the console.
 Favor some sort of automation, or at least have a path toward automation, as discussed next.
 Not only does using the console preclude automation, which wastes time later, but it prevents documentation, clarity, and standardization around processes for yourself and your team.

 ### Command-Line tools